 - Some Bad Selling Advice (The Customer is Doing You A Favor)

 The author presents Seth Godin, introduced as a “marketing guru”, to advise selling from a position where the customer is always doing the salesman a favor.

 This connects to the principle that “lowering your status” can help in attuning to the customer.

 But I disagree here: it’s a big generalization that doesn’t hold true in many selling situations.

 - Wonderful Psychology

-Daniel Pink delivers some great pearl of wisdom when it comes to the psychology of selling and psychology of happiness and self-development.
+Daniel Pink delivers some great pearls of wisdom when it comes to the psychology of selling and the psychology of happiness and self-development.

 For example, he debunks the common misconception in sales that it’s best to always tell oneself that “you can do it, you’re the best”, which is bandied by basically all sales books.